Exmaralda-Org/teispeechtools/README.md

     been analysed into `<w>` (other contents possible).

   - Output
-    a TEI-conformant XML document where the `<w>` have been annoted with a `@norm` attribute containing the normalized form.
+    a TEI-conformant XML document where the `<w>` have been annotated with a `@norm` attribute containing the normalized form.
 Currently, normalization is only applied to text in German.